 Area: Where Does It Go?
 Where Does It Park?

-This means that geography may be a factor for determining your subfleets.
+This all means geography may be a factor for determining your subfleets.
 How does area affect your company?
 If your fleet has different bases of operation, you could note each vehicle’s home base in the Area column.
 However, your business may be set up so that certain vehicles only operate in certain areas.
 This is common with dispatched vehicles.
 Another option is to define area by your customers.
 For example, if you have vehicles making repeat visits to specific locations (such as weekly or even daily deliveries), this may be how you should divide your fleet.

 Dividing Into Subfleets